wavefrontHQ/opentelemetry-examples/README.md

 ## Tutorials

-This repository includes specific examples for using the OpenTelemetry collector in Java, Python, .NET, and more.
+The Wavefront OpenTelemetry GitHub repository includes specific examples for using the OpenTelemetry collector in Java, Python, .NET, and more.

+* If you are on Wavefront Documentation, expand the tutorials section under OpenTelemetry, and try out a tutorial.
-For example, navigate to the `java-examples` folder and follow the steps in the README to instrument Java Apps with OpenTelemetry.
+* If you are on the GitHub repository, for example, go to the `java-examples` folder and follow the steps in the README to instrument Java Apps with OpenTelemetry.

 <!--
 ## License